dartmouth-cs98-23f/hack-a-thing-1-michael-strohm/README.md

 ## Who Did What?

-I did the entire assignment, no partner
+I did the entire assignment by myself, no partner.

 ## What you learned

-I found it being difficult to understand some of the functions at first, but after going around a bit I
+I found it being difficult to understand some of the functions at first, but after going around a bit I became more familiar with hown to do things like collison detection, screen changes.
+I also learned how to make buttons for interactibility, and overall got to try Xcode for the first time.

 ## Authors